 speaker

 John Haley

 Yeah, I mean, I think, Greg, you know, we don't reflect our guidance for what we think are relatively smaller changes.
-So Mike just got through his sake.
-Even though we had the negative currency effect is bigger than we anticipated, we're not changing our guidance.
+So Mike just got through saying even though we have the negative currency effect is bigger than we anticipated, we're not changing our guidance.
 We have a range there.
 And similarly with the revenue, even though we're a little bit ahead in the first quarter, we're not changing our guidance right now.
 So we don't adjust for every small little thing.

+speaker